t-schoenijahn/hass-groupalarm-mvp/README.md

 ## Configuration

-The configuration is done via UI.
-If you insert your accesskey in the setup dialog.
+The configuration is done via UI by inserting your accesskey in the setup dialog.

 ### How do you get your required access key?